 You may want to consider mail-order delivery of your specialty medication.
 There are many specialty pharmacies available that will mail your prescription to your home, under refrigeration, if necessary, and will also provide specialty services such as adherence monitoring and refill reminders.

-Blue Cross NC members who currently have pharmacy benefits and use specialty drugs must use the specialty drug network in order for their prescriptions to be covered.
-This does not impact Blue Medicare Rx℠, North Carolina State Health Plan, or Federal Employee Program® (FEP) members.
+Blue Cross NC members who have pharmacy benefits and use specialty medications must use the specialty pharmacy network for those prescriptions to be covered.

 Additional pharmacies may join the network at any time.
 Please continue to refer to the pharmacy list to check for updates.